-If several racers are tied for one of the top thirty positions in a race for 15 Women and 30 for Men, each of the competitors who are tied receive the points corresponding to that position.
+If several racers are tied for one of the top thirty positions in a race, each of the competitors who are tied receive the points corresponding to that position.
 The remaining competitors receive the points corresponding to their official classification in the race.